rikhalder467-cyber/Deep-Learning-Based-Predictive-Maintenance-for-Aircraft-Engine-Remaining-Useful-Life-Estimation/README.md

-# Predictive Maintenance for IoT Devices
+# Deep Learning Based Predictive Maintenance for Aircraft Engine Remaining Useful Life Estimation

 ## Overview
 This repository contains an LSTM-based forecasting model for predictive maintenance in manufacturing settings.
 It analyzes time series data from IoT sensors using Python and Keras.